Extending the "Signature Streets" concept to "Signature Streets and Spaces"

 The Signature Street idea.
-The concept was sparked by all the various meetings I had with other agencies, our public planning meetings, smaller meetings with stakeholders and community groups, research and writing for the plan, exploring funding mechanisms, etc., but probably what touched it off was a meeting in January with citizens requesting desired design improvements on one arterial that was also neighborhood serving, and actually under the jurisdiction of the County Department of Public Works--whereas most high volume arterials are under the control of the State Highway Administration (which is true for all such roads across the state--SHA runs them, not the local jurisdiction).
+The concept was sparked by all the various meetings I had with other agencies, our public planning meetings, smaller meetings with stakeholders and community groups, research and writing for the plan, exploring funding mechanisms, etc., but probably what touched it off was a meeting in January with citizens requesting desired design improvements on one arterial that was also neighborhood serving, and actually under the jurisdiction of the County Department of Public Works--whereas most high volume arterials are under the control of the Maryland State Highway Administration (which is true for all such roads across the state--SHA runs them, not the local jurisdiction).

-It wasn't til mid-June when all this combined into "Signature Streets" where based on what I call action planning ("Best practice bicycle planning for suburban settings using the "action planning" method") about integrating program delivery and branding and identity systems into planning processes using the design method, I realized the "hook" in selling improvements as an integrated program should be out of the recognition that the road network is the primary way in which a community's identity is shaped.
+It wasn't til mid-June when all this combined into the unified "Signature Streets" concept where based on what I call action planning ("Best practice bicycle planning for suburban settings using the "action planning" method") about integrating program delivery and branding and identity systems into planning processes using the design method, I realized the "hook" in selling improvements as an integrated program should be out of the recognition that the road network is the primary way in which a community's identity is shaped.

 Signature Street Model